-C. Debt Authorized but Unissued - At June 30, 2019, the University had a loan in the amount of \$19,885,000.00 authorized by the United States Department of Agriculture.
+E. Debt Authorized but Unissued - At June 30, 2020, the University had \$19,885,000.00 authorized by the United States Department of Agriculture.
 Additional details concerning this arrangement are as follows:

 In May 2017, the University received approval from the UNC Board of Governors to obtain financing through the United States Department of Agriculture's (USDA) Community Facilities loan program to refinance housing bonds and to finance a housing construction project.
 The University received approval of this loan from the USDA in September of 2018.
 Direct borrowings from a financial institution will be utilized to refinance the bonds and to finance the construction project.
+As of

+June 30, 2020, the outstanding balance is \$10,269,481.43 which represents a draw of \$9,600,000 (2019 activity) to refinance the 2003 Viking Village Student Housing Facility Bonds and an additional draw of \$669,481.43 (2020 activity) for demolition expenses and Bias Hall renovations.
 Once the projects are complete, the USDA will take out the interim financing by providing a permanent, long-term loan.
-During the 2019 fiscal year, the first draw was made from the interim direct borrowing in the amount of \$9,600,000.00 to refinance the 2003 Viking Village Student Housing Facility Bonds.
-The closing for the USDA permanent financing is projected to occur in February 2021.
+The closing for the USDA permanent financing is projected to occur in May 2021.

-D. Terms of Debt Agreements - The University's debt agreements are subject to the following collateral requirements and terms with finance-related consequences:
+F. Terms of Debt Agreements - The University's debt agreements are subject to the following collateral requirements and terms with finance-related consequences: